kambahr/linux/alpine/awall/README.md

 # One-click installation of Awall on Alpine linux

-## Installtion and configuration of firewall
+## Installation and configuration of firewall

 Run the <em>**install_awall.sh**</em> on your Alpine linux.
 It will